freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/basic-algorithm-scripting/falsy-bouncer/index.md

 ## ![:trophy:](https://forum.freecodecamp.com/images/emoji/emoji_one/trophy.png?v=3 ":trophy:") Credits:

-If you found this page useful, you can give thanks by copying and pasting this on the main chat:

-**`Thanks @renelis @abhisekp @Rafase282 for your help with Algorithm: Falsy Bouncer`**

 ## ![:clipboard:](https://forum.freecodecamp.com/images/emoji/emoji_one/clipboard.png?v=3 ":clipboard:") NOTES FOR CONTRIBUTIONS:

 *   ![:warning:](https://forum.freecodecamp.com/images/emoji/emoji_one/warning.png?v=3 ":warning:") **DO NOT** add solutions that are similar to any existing solutions.
 If you think it is **_similar but better_**, then try to merge (or replace) the existing similar solution.
 *   Add an explanation of your solution.
 *   Categorize the solution in one of the following categories — **Basic**, **Intermediate** and **Advanced**. ![:traffic_light:](https://forum.freecodecamp.com/images/emoji/emoji_one/traffic_light.png?v=3 ":traffic_light:")